armlabstanford/mixed_reality_setup/README.md

 - Windows 10 Home will NOT work because [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) is required for Hololens Emulator.
 - If you are from Stanford, you can obtain a free copy of Windows 10 Education from [here](https://stanford.onthehub.com/WebStore/Welcome.aspx).
 Sign in (top right) with your SUNet ID and search for "windows 10 education" in the top box.
 Add to cart and check out, you should obtain a product key.

-Note: If you already have Windows 10 installed in your machine, you can simply upgrade to Windows 10 Education by manually entering in the product key as listed [here](https://docs.microsoft.com/en-us/windows/deployment/upgrade/windows-10-edition-upgrades#upgrade-by-manually-entering-a-product-key).
+*Note*: If you already have Windows 10 installed in your machine, you can simply upgrade to Windows 10 Education by manually entering in the product key as listed [here](https://docs.microsoft.com/en-us/windows/deployment/upgrade/windows-10-edition-upgrades#upgrade-by-manually-entering-a-product-key).

-### Software installation
+## Software installation
 1. [Turning on Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v#enable-the-hyper-v-role-through-settings)
    - Under Windows search, type **Turn Windows Features on or off**.
    - Select **Hyper-V** and click **OK**.